 You can use a variety of tools and techniques to navigate your document.

-When you double-click a use of a defined term (see Working with Defined Terms to learn more), you go to where it’s defined.
+Double-clicking: When you double-click a use of a defined term (see Working with Defined Terms to learn more), you go to where it’s defined.
 When you double-click a cross-reference (see Working with Cross-References to learn more), you go to what it references.
-When you set the insertion point (cursor) within text that you can navigate by double-clicking, it’s highlighted in blue.
-Highlighting and navigation by double-clicking do not change your document in any way.
-To turn off navigating by double-clicking, choose Preferences from the pop‑up menu at the top of the Contract Tools pane to show the Preferences view, and then deselect the “Double-click defined terms and cross-references to navigate” checkbox.
+When you set the insertion point (cursor) within text that you can navigate by double-clicking, it’s highlighted in blue; see Highlighting and Underlining to learn more.
+To turn off navigation by double-clicking, choose Preferences from the pop‑up menu at the top of the Contract Tools pane to show the Preferences view, and then deselect the “Double-click defined terms and cross-references to navigate” checkbox.
+Navigation by double-clicking does not change your document in any way.

 To learn more about the Contract Tools pane, see The Contract Tools Pane.